Kat24C/Mushrooms/README.md

 * Accessibility
   * By running my project through lighthouse in devtool, I confirmed that the colours and fonts are easy to read and accessible.
 <img src="assets/gallery/validation.png" width=50% alt="Screenshot of validation">

+### * Unfixed bugs
+  * There were no unfixed bugs.

+## Deployment
+  * The site was deployed through Github pages:
+     * In the github pages navigate to settings.
+     * From the drop down menu change branch to master.
+     * Once the master branch has been selected, the page will provide a link to the completed website.